-TCS Q4 results date and time: Check quarterly earnings announcement schedule, dividend 2026 - BusinessToday
+TCS Q4 results date and time: Check dividend 2026, quarterly earnings announcement schedule - BusinessToday

 TCS dividend 2026

-Investors would also be watching for a payout, as the board is scheduled to consider and recommend a final dividend on the equity shares of the company for FY26 during the meeting.
+Investors would also be watching for a payout, as the company board has recommend and scheduled to consider, if approved at 31st AGM, a final dividend on the equity shares of the company for FY26.

 While the exact timing of the results is officially as company said is after-market trading hours, it means investors may expect the numbers to drop shortly after the closing bell.